connkat/school/COMP1131/Modules/Module5/module5-notes.md

 ## Classes and Objects
 - A class is a blueprint of an object, the class represents the concept of an object.
 Any object created from that class is a realization of that concept.
-	- EX: class student represents a student at a university, and every object created fro, that class represents and actual student attending the school.
+	- EX: class student represents a student at a university, and every object created from that class represents and actual student attending the school.
 We'd end up with one class and multiple Student objects.
 - State is defined by the values of the attributes associated with that object.
 	- EX: Student attributes might include `name`, `address`, `major`, etc.
 - In Java, an objects attributes are defined by variables declared within a class.
-- The object also has behaviours, which are defined by operations associated with that object.
+- The object also has behaviors, which are defined by operations associated with that object.
 	- EX: How GPA is calculated, how to update the address
 - These operations can be executed by or on a particular student object.
 In Java, an object's operations are defined by methods within a class.

 ### Identifying Classes and Objects
 - Objects are generally nouns (but not 100% of the time).
-WHen you are talking about nouns (plural), you should consider creating a class.
+When you are talking about nouns (plural), you should consider creating a class.
 - Another key decision is whether to represent something as an object or as a primitive attribute of another object.
 	- EX: Salary might be represented as an `int`, but there are scenarios where a salary falls within a range depending on things like performance and title.
 This could be better represented as a separate class if it is more complex.